Blotch3D/Blotch3D/README.md

 drawing methods (BlGraphicsDeviceManager\#DrawText and BlGraphicsDeviceManager\#DrawTexture) will always correctly show the things behind them.
-Just be sure to call those methods after all other 3D things are drawn in a given frame.
+Just be sure to call those methods after all other 3D things are drawn.

-However, a translucent texture applied to a sprite requires special handling.
+However, a translucent texture applied to a sprite may require special handling.

-If you simply apply the translucent texture to a sprite as if it's just like any other texture, it will often work as expected.
-However, you will sometimes see certain undesirable artifacts depending on whether a far surface with respect to the camera is drawn before or after a near surface.
-You can alleviate *some* of these artifacts by simply drawing all opaque sprites in any order and then all translucent sprites in far-to-near order (which requires creating a sorted list of sprites to draw every frame).
-However, this would not eliminate the artifacts that sometimes appear when sprite surfaces intersect or one surface of the same translucent sprite occludes another of that sprite.
+If you simply apply the translucent texture to a sprite as if it's just like any other texture, there may be situations that you will see certain undesirable artifacts depending on whether a far surface with respect to the camera is drawn before or after a near surface.
 For some translucent textures the artifacts can be subtle, and you might find them perfectly acceptable.
-We do this in the "full" example because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts.
+We do this in the "full" example because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

-One main reason these artifacts occur is because the default MonoGame "Effect" used (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
+One main reason these artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
 Alpha testing is the process of neglecting to draw texture pixels if the texture pixel's alpha is below some value (i.e. if it is translucent enough).
-Although even then, there are artifacts that occur when multiple *partly*-translucent textures occlude one another, but that is a subject for a more advanced text.
+(Although even then, there are artifacts that occur when multiple *partly*-translucent textures occlude one another, but that is a subject for a more advanced text.)

-If you do want to use alpha testing, MonoGame does provide an "AlphaTestEffect" effect that supports it.
-Using that stock effect is demonstrated in the SpriteAlphaTexture example.
-However, AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
+MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
+But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
+So, don't bother with AlphaTestEffect.
-You'll notice the model in that example is evenly lit even though there are the default directional lights present.

-So, to implement pretty good translucency you would have to write a custom effect (i.e. write an "FX" file, compile it with the provided 2MGFX.exe, load the compiled file with something like the following...
+For these reasons Blotch3D includes a custom effect called BlBasicEffect that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+See the SpriteAlphaTexture example.
+Specifically, you do the following:

+1. Copy the "BlBasicEffect.mgfxo" file from the Blotch3D source to your program execution folder.

+2. Your program loads that file and creates a BlBasicEffect, like this:

-byte\[\] bytes = File.ReadAllBytes(\"Content/MyEffect.mgfxo\");
+    byte\[\] bytes = File.ReadAllBytes(\"BlBasicEffect.mgfxo\");

-MyEffect = new Effect(Graphics.GraphicsDevice, bytes);
+    BlBasicEffect = new BlBasicEffect(Graphics.GraphicsDevice, bytes);

-...and then set its parameters just before drawing the sprite(s) that will use it.
+3. And it specifies the alpha level that merits drawing the pixel, like this (this could also be done in the delegate described below):

+    BlBasicEffect.Parameters\[\"AlphaTestThreshold\"\].SetValue(.2f);

+4. And then your program assigns a delegate to the BlSprite's SetEffect field (for sprites that have translucent textures).
+The delegate does something like this:

+    MySprite.SetEffect = (s,effect) =\>

+    {

+    s.SetupBasicEffect(BlBasicEffect);

+    return BlBasicEffect;

+    };

 Making 3D models
 ================